 Please believe me when I say the sacrifice of studying like crazy, getting into work before the sun rises, leaving work after the sun sets, starting a venture in your spare time, going to school part-time, and always trying again after failure is well worth it!
 Do it while you still have the energy!
 Once the foundation is set, you will have the optionality to do whatever you please.

 Always remember that hard work requires no skill.
 Thanks for all your support so far!

 It’s been over six years since I started Financial Samurai and I’m actually now earning a good passive income stream online.
 The top 1% of all posts on Financial Samurai generates 31% of all traffic.
 The average age of the top 1% posts is 2.3 years old.
 In other words, after putting in the hours to write some very meaty content over two years ago, 10 posts consistently generate a monthly recurring income stream that’s completely passive.

 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.
 If you enjoy writing, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog in 15 minutes with Bluehost.
 It’s cheap and easy to start.
 You never know where the adventure will take you!

-Updated on 4/28/2015, three years since I left Corporate America.
+Updated on 9/28/2015.
+It’s been 3.5 years since I left Corporate America.
 It’s been a blast, much less scary, and much more rewarding than I thought.
 Starting a business where you can leverage the internet is truly one of the best moves you can make if you’re thinking about going the entrepreneurial route.
 Startup costs are low thanks to all the advancements in technology.